-As Montana’s Congressman, Steve Daines is committed to always putting Montana first as he works to bring real change to Washington and fights for common sense solutions to get our country back on track.
+Steve Daines is a fifth generation Montanan, a lifelong sportsman, a father of four, and Cindy’s husband, serving the people of Montana in the U.S. Senate.
+Steve is committed to putting Montana first as he works to bring real change to Washington and fights for common sense solutions.

 Steve’s mom and dad grew up in Billings.
 His dad graduated from Billings Senior High School and enlisted in the Marines.
 He later graduated from The University of Montana with a degree in Business.
 In 1964, Steve’s parents moved to Bozeman.
 With three children at home under the age of ten and virtually no money in their pockets, Steve’s parents started a home construction business in Bozeman.

 Steve attended public schools in Bozeman from kindergarten through high school and during his senior year at Bozeman High, Steve was elected Student Body President.
-Through scholarships and summer jobs working construction, Steve put himself through college in four years at Montana State University.
+Through scholarships and summer jobs working construction, Steve put himself through college at Montana State University.
 He graduated with Highest Honors earning a B.S.
 Degree in Chemical Engineering and, after graduation, left Montana to work for Procter & Gamble.
 Steve’s thirteen-year management career at P&G was split between work in the United States and international assignments.
-During his international assignments, Steve focused on selling American products to consumers overseas.

 In 1997, Steve and his wife Cindy moved the family back to Montana.
 Steve left P&G and returned home to Bozeman, joining his mom and dad in the family construction business.
-In 2000, Steve joined RightNow Technologies, a start-up business founded and headquartered in Bozeman, which at that time had around 100 employees.
-His first assignment was VP of Customer Service.
+In 2000, Steve joined RightNow Technologies, a small start-up business founded and headquartered in Bozeman.
+His first assignment was VP of Customer Service, and also served in various executive capacities including VP Asia-Pacific.
 The company experienced rapid growth and in 2004, became a publicly traded software company.
-RightNow currently employs over 1000 people and is the largest commercial employer in Bozeman.
-Steve has served in many executive roles in the company including Vice President of North America Sales, and Vice President of Asia-Pacific.
+RightNow employed over 1000 people and was one of the largest employers in Bozeman, and WAS later acquired by Oracle.

-Steve and Cindy have been married 27 years, and have four children: David, Annie, Michael and Caroline.
+Steve and Cindy have been married 32 years, and have four children.
 They enjoy backpacking, hunting, skiing, and fishing.
-Steve has served in numerous community volunteer capacities as a Rotarian and in Prospera, a local economic development non-profit.